Extensions

 tok0 extensions update acme-internal-tools

-tok0 will fetch the latest commit, re-run validation, and re-prompt for trust only if the rule files changed.
+tok0 fetches the latest commit, re-runs validation, and re-prompts for trust only if the rule files changed.
 If only README/docs changed, the trust grant carries over.

 Removing